 After 6 weeks, plants had grown very well and got much taller.
-Spraying mist on plants daily is recommended.
+Spraying mist on plants daily is highly recommended.
 Also, keep a check on the water level in the jar daily to make sure the soil does not dry up.
-Water level in the jar should be kept at soil level without any ponding to prevent mosquito breeding.
+Water level in the jar should be kept at the soil level without any ponding to prevent mosquito breeding.

 |Rotala 'bonsai' after 6 weeks plant emersed.|